HLXII/Evolve-Autoscript/README.md

 * Maybe create a backend refresh script for Auto Support so the poppers don't need to be read every time (maybe?)
 * Add Priority Ignore setting for Auto Priority (Turns it into old Auto Build)
 * Re-Add manual buttons for Auto Buildings
+* Dryad Dams and Wind Farms may break Auto Support
+* Salamander Forge may break Auto Smelter

 ## Large
 * Auto Fortress - Manage hell soldiers for both defense and patrols